allanrehhoff/framework/README.md

 # Documentation

+:warning: **TIP:** Use the github provided table of contents menu, for quicker navigation.

 ## Application Directory
 Because configuration files should not reside in the same directory as the application root, you must configure your server to set the `src/` as its document root.